UKCloud/documentation/articles/managed-operations/man-how-configure-vpn-for-openstack.md

    - **Subnet:** Select the network the VPN will sit on.

-   - **IP Address:** Leave this blank so the gateway address you picked in the previous will be chosen.
+   - **IP Address:** Leave this blank so the gateway address you picked in the previous step will be chosen.

 4. Click **Submit**.